 An SSProtect License applies to an Individual Account or an SSProtect Organization.* The License manages the set of component services available to associated Users (Accounts).

 *NOTE: An SSProtect Organization most often relates to a single team within a company or business entity, since there are distinct advantages to managing smaller groups of SSProtect Users (Accounts) that constantly/ frequently share data.

 Seats are a part of the License, and they are associated with Accounts to enable Licensed functionality.
 The Seat Count is determined by the License.

 Seats can be dynamically attached to/ detached from Accounts within an SSProtect Organization, allowing you to make efficient use of Licensed resources while team dynamics change.
-You can, for example, disassociate a Seat from an Account that is Disabled, then re-apply the Seat to another Account you dynamically enable.
-This allows you to apply your License to contract resources and temporary workers, even when they are not formally employed by the License holder.
+You can, for example, disassociate a Seat from an Account that is Disabled, then re-apply the Seat to another Account you dynamically re-enable.
+This allows you to apply your License to contract resources and temporary workers, even when they are not formally employed by the License holder's entity.

 Details are further clarified in related sections that follow.

 IMPORTANT: Changes to a License apply to all Accounts in an Organization.

 SSProtect supports different License Types that are managed/ selected for you.
 These include Trial, Employee, Researcher, Journalist, Partner, Promotional, Organization, MSP, and AWS Licenses.
 The License Type is chosen for you when you License the software, and your KODiAC Cloud Service operator (MSP) can make adjustments for you at any time.